zlice/fallout3_speed_disect/README.md

 stuff in twice, and that it was leftover.
 But what if it wasn't?
 Was it being re-used?
 What if SC was using hurt and normal animations together?
-The animation vector was too big to take on, so I decided I'd limit it down to only what animations ARE being used.
+The animation vector was too big to take on, so I decided I'd limit it down to what animations ARE being used.

  - find an animation in memory
  - breakpoint the data